tc39/notes/meetings/2018-09/sept-25.md

 MB: This only affects enumeration order.
 This PR doesn't disallow large strings.

-LBR: I'm not rejecting it, but I wish we could keep the spec text.
+LEO: I'm not rejecting it, but I wish we could keep the spec text.
 Is this just because we don't have Test262 coverage for this before it was written?

 MB: Why is it better to use integer index instead of array index for the cut-off point?
 It's not any less confusing to developers.
 There's still a seemingly-arbitary cut-off point.